mulgeomkar/xAI-in-secure-financial-analytics/README.md

-﻿# SecureScan AI - Explainable Fraud Detection
+﻿# EXPLAINABLE AI FOR SECURE ANALYTICS IN FINANCIAL SECTORS

 Real-time fraud detection with transparent AI.
 Combines XGBoost machine learning with SHAP explainability to show exactly why a transaction is flagged as fraud.